California State Route 191

 State Route 191 (SR 191) is a state highway in the U.S. state of California.
 Known also as Clark Road, it is a spur route off of State Route 70 in Butte County, providing a connection to the town of Paradise.

 Route description

+Route 191 is defined in section 491 of the California Streets and Highways Code, and that the highway is "from Route 70 near Wicks Corner to Paradise".

-The route begins at State Route 70 near Oroville.
-It then heads northward through Butte County and intersects Durham-Pentz Road.
+State Route 191 begins at State Route 70 north of Wicks Corner in Butte County.
+It then heads northward and intersects Durham-Pentz Road.
 It then ends at Pearson Road in Paradise.

 SR 191 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

-Construction of California State Route 191 was planned in 1962 but wasn't constructed due to U.S. Route 40 Alternate (now California State Route 70) not being moved upward due to Lake Oroville.
+Construction of State Route 191 was planned in 1962 but was not constructed due to U.S. Route 40 Alternate (now California State Route 70) not being moved upward due to Lake Oroville.
 Construction started in 1963 when U.S. Route 40 Alternate was moved.
 The route was completed in 1964 and opened the same year.